-Cable Car – Upgraded in 2016 with a new drive system, the city's cable car (Fjellheisen) transports visitors from the suburb of Tromsdalen to the top of Mount Fløya, 421 metres above sea level, from where you'll get an unbeatable view across the city and surrounding mountains.
+Cable Car: Upgraded in 2016, the city's Fjellheisen cable car transports visitors from the suburb of Tromsdalen to the top of Mount Fløya.
+From the viewing platform at 421 metres above sea level, you'll get an unbeatable view across the city and surrounding mountains.

-The best time to go is for the midnight sun (June and July) or late morning / early afternoon in wintertime to see the city bathed in blue light.
-Be warned, it will be significantly colder and windier up there, so dress appropriately! fjellheisen.no
+In the wintertime, head up the mountain during the late morning or early afternoon to see the city bathed in blue light.
+Be warned though, it will be significantly colder and windier up there than down on the city streets, so dress appropriately!

-Arctic Cathedral – This famous landmark is not actually a cathedral!
-The Tromsdalen Parish Church is nevertheless famous for its unique architecture and catchy name.
-The tall triangular structure with feature cross and 11 aluminum-coated concrete panels are clearly visible from across the water on Tromsøya island.
+The tall triangular structure with feature cross and 11 aluminum-coated concrete panels is clearly visible from across the water on Tromsøya island.
 Thanks to the brave vision of architect Jan Inge Hovig, the church has become far more than a place of worship and is today an internationally recognised design icon of Arctic Norway.

 Other things to do in Tromsø